Watch Now: With gun buyback and protest, Madison steps up calls for gun reform

 Dane County Sheriff Kalvin Barrett speaks with Jeff Wild, the pastor who organized Saturday's gun buyback at Midvale Community Lutheran Church.
 The Sheriff's Office and Madison Police Department will host a buyback Aug.
 13 at the Alliant Energy Center.

-Aaron Wedd watches a saw destroy the rifle that once shot his father during a gun buyback event at Midvale Community Lutheran Church in Madison on Saturday, June 11.
-"I'm just thankful to see it destroyed," Wedd said.
+Aaron Redd watches a saw destroy the rifle that once shot his father during a gun buyback event at Midvale Community Lutheran Church in Madison on Saturday.
+"I'm just thankful to see it destroyed," Redd said.